This page describes how to integrate Sortable's Hosted CMP on a site.

 Once the CMP is configured, it is automatically injected on any page where the Sortable ad script is loaded, for users in the EEA.

-GDPR requires websites to provide a way for a user to review and revoke consent after the initial pop-up.
+The GDPR requires that websites provide a way for a user to review and revoke consent after the initial pop-up.
 Therefore, publishers may need to provide a link/button to trigger the consent tool pop-up for the user.

 Sortable provides an API window.deployads.showConsentTool() to trigger the consent pop-up.